jakubBone/Swift-Code-Hub/README.md

 [![Watch the video](src/main/resources/images/logo.png)](https://www.youtube.com/watch?v=eqqYM1RD8ZI)

-Remitly Swift Hub is a containerized Java application that parses SWIFT code data from an Excel file, stores the data in a PostgreSQL database, and exposes a REST API to manage SWIFT records.
+Remitly Swift Hub is a containerized Java application that parses SWIFT code data from an .xlsx file, stores the data in a PostgreSQL database, and exposes a REST API to manage SWIFT records.
-The application was developed as a solution focused on making SWIFT (Bank Identifier)data easily accessible to other systems.
+The application was developed to make SWIFT (Bank Identifier) data easily accessible to other systems.

 ## 🎯 Key Features

-- **SWIFT Data Parsing**: Reads and processes an Excel file containing SWIFT code information
+- **SWIFT Data Parsing**: Reads and processes an .xlsx file containing SWIFT code information

 - **Database Storage**: Uses PostgreSQL to persist parsed SWIFT data for low-latency querying